vibdev/canvas-kit/modules/canvas-kit-react-side-panel/README.md

 ---

-### Optional

 #### `onToggleClick: () => void`

-> Callback that handles clicking toggle button to open or close side panel.
+> Callback that handles clicking toggle button to open or close the side panel.
+The toggle button
+> will only show if this prop is defined.

 ---